 The Task At Hand.

 The restoration team faces a substantial amount of corrosion as Louise was stored ‘topless’ for years.
-Two members of our team will spend the better part of two months repairing the metalwork on her body alone.
+Two members of their team will spend the better part of two months repairing the metalwork on her body alone.
 Sourcing original parts will also be complicated, as many of the parts are no longer in circulation.
-To ensure Louise remains period correct, our team will likely hand-fabricate the majority of these parts.
+To ensure Louise remains period correct, their team will likely hand-fabricate the majority of these parts.

-But, our team is up to the challenge.
+But, their team is up to the challenge.
 Team lead Wes Moskwa says once the metalwork is finished the restoration will progress quite quickly.
 “I’m sure we will be hard at work on her right up until she needs to be loaded up for transport – just like the previous contender.
 Nine months is a tall order for a complete restoration, never mind complicating it with the rarity of parts and hand fabrication of a good portion of her body.”

 Portrait of Louise.

-With her foundation solid, our technicians can begin to build Louise up again.
+With her foundation solid, Porsche Centre Saskatchewan's technicians can begin to build Louise up again.
 Her base has been sandblasted and textured to her original glory and the floor is welded in ready and for a tunnel.
 Much of her panelling was so corroded, it simply had to be cut away which meant a significant portion of this section of the restoration required parts to be hand-fabricated and deftly welded to her body.
 This required heavy work to the right-hand engine bay apron, the deck lid, the left-hand quarter panel wheel opening, rear apron, and rocker

 Her interior is also beginning to take shape.
 The engine bay and passenger areas are all painted and now await the final furnishings and the trunk is nearly ready for the outside skins.
 Her hardtop has been refinished and fitted to the body to ensure all windows and doors will operate correctly.

 The spirit of Louise has illuminated her broken exterior since the beginning, but it took a special pair of eyes to recognize it.
-As we near the end of the competition, her true colours are shining through for all to see.
+As our sister store nears the end of the competition, her true colours are shining through for all to see.
 Polishing and priming for the exterior paint constitutes one of the most labour-intensive segments of Louise’s restoration.
 Each piece was individually polished in a progressive sanding process starting at 120 grit sandpaper and finishing with 800 grit.
 The engine tins have already begun the painting process and have been restored to their factory black shine.
 With the hood rebuilt, the body was prepared with 4 coats of final primer and is now ready for the first coat of paint.